-Sometimes, I’d rather stay furious than take seriously the words: don’t go to bed angry.
+Sometimes, I’d rather stay furious than take seriously the words in the Bible: don’t go to bed angry.
 I find some satisfaction in being annoyed.
-If I back down too easily, it’s like I’m letting off the other person who has wronged me.
+If I back down too easily, it’s like I’m letting the other person off who has wronged me.

 I can think of at least one occasion when this has happened.

 Returning from a pediatrician’s appointment with my daughter, a driver suddenly cut in front of me from the right-hand lane of the highway.
 I jammed my foot on the brake, so as not to hit her.
 “You idiot,” I yelled while thumping my fist on the horn.

 However, this reaction did not placate me.
 I sat bolt upright, gripped the wheel, stuck my foot hard on the gas, and swung the car wildly into the inside lane.
 I could see the driver as I drew level with her car.
 She looked at the road, either unaware of my presence or refusing to acknowledge me.
 This infuriated me further.
 “You *****,” I shouted loudly.
 My veins pumped with adrenaline.
 My head swiveled to the left, then straight ahead, left, and ahead as I glared at her and tried to keep my eyes on the road at the same time.

 Then I heard a small voice next to me.
 “Mom,” implored my daughter who had slid down the passenger seat to be out of view.
 “Stop it.”